Catalog: DCMO BOCES (Web Registration)

 Program: Literacy

-Dates: 11/8/2023 to 4/24/2024
+Dates: 7/30/2025 to 10/22/2025

 Due to the condensed scheduling of LETRS Volume 1, we will offer a work day in between the facilitated workshops to allow teachers to complete additional suggested independent work.
 We have created these optional, non facilitated work sessions for participants of LETRS Volume 1 to have a chance to work together if they choose to do so or to work independently to complete the work of LETRS.
 Work sessions are scheduled halfway between the in-person training sessions.
 We anticipate Christine Newell from DCMO BOCES will be available as an informal resource.
 If your school participates in Stipend Reimbursement and/or Sub Reimbursement these work days will allow for a reimbursement to take place.
 Please bring your laptop, LETRS materials, and headphones/earbuds with you to each work session.
-Lunch is on your own. ** This is only open to participants enrolled in LETRS Volume 1:2023-2024
+Lunch is on your own. ** This is only open to participants enrolled in LETRS Volume 1:Summer 2025

-22. LETRS Vol 2 :2023-2024 Work Sessions
+15. LETRS Volume 2 :Summer 2025 Work Sessions

 Program: Literacy